-Starting February 20, 2023, you can access the Canada Revenue Agency’s EFILE service will open on February 20, 2023 for filing your 2022 T1 personal income tax and benefit return, giving you plenty of time to file your taxes before the May 1, 2023 deadline.
-Here are four tips to get you on your way to tackle tax season with confidence.
+Starting February 20, 2023, you can access the Canada Revenue Agency’s EFILE service to file your 2022 T1 personal income tax and benefit return.
+This gives you plenty of time to file your taxes before the May 1, 2023 deadline.
+Here are four tips from our experts to help you tackle tax season with confidence.

-Consider both the complexity of your tax return and your own comfort level with the filing process come into play when deciding whether to hire an expert or do it yourself.
+The complexity of your tax return and your comfort level with the filing process come into play when deciding whether to hire an expert or do it yourself.

-On the flip side, if your tax return information largely consists of tax slips, then filing your own tax return could be an affordable and relatively simple option.
-If you go the do-it-yourself route, you can use the CRA’s auto-fill my return service that may speed up the process.
-It’s important to note that it is your responsibility to ensure the auto-fill information is accurate.
+On the flip side, if your tax return information is mostly tax slips, then filing your own tax return could be an affordable and relatively simple option.
+If you go the do-it-yourself route, you can use the CRA’s auto-fill my return service to streamline the process.
+Just double check that the auto-fill information is accurate.

-Whether you are filing on your own or through the help of a professional, you are responsible to gather all the relevant pieces of information.
-This may include information related to your employment, investments, education, charitable donations, medical expenses, and child care expenses.
+Whether you’re filing on your own or through a professional, you’re responsible to gather all of the relevant information.
+This could include information related to your employment, investments, education, charitable donations, medical expenses and child care expenses.

-- If you have high interest debt (such as credit card or higher interest personal loans), consider paying down your debt;
+- If you have high interest debt—like credit card debt or higher interest personal loans—you could pay down your debt.

-- Re-invest your tax refund in an RRSP or TFSA if you have 2023 contribution room; or
+- Re-invest your tax refund in an RRSP or TFSA if you have 2023 contribution room.

-- Create a rainy day fund and be prepared for emergencies.
+- Add to a rainy day fund so you’re prepared for emergencies.

-Maximize your RRSP contributions and don’t get dinged for over contributing.
+4. Maximize your RRSP contributions and don’t get penalized for over contributing.

 - Check your previous year's Notice of Assessment to find out how much RRSP room you have.
 You can easily login to CRA using your ATB Personal banking credentials through Secure Key Concierge.